A chord progression at the end of a phrase. There are several types of cadences.

 Imperfect Authentic Cadence

-The Imperfect Authentic Cadence uses degrees V - I like the Perfect Authentic Cadence, but one or both chords use inversion, or the highest note in the tonic chord is not the tonic.
+The Imperfect Authentic Cadence uses the degrees V - I like the Perfect Authentic Cadence, but one or both chords use inversion, or the highest note in the tonic chord is not the tonic.
 Two examples.

 Imperfect because both chords use inversions: